-Levels 22-23, Tower D
+Levels 22-23, Tower D, International Waterfront Centre

-Port of Spain, Trinidad, W.I.
+1 Wrightson Road, Port Of Spain, Trinidad, W.I.

 Fax: (868) 624 2995

-- To disclose, if required by law, for example, to respond to a police investigation, subpoena or court order.
+- To disclose, if required by law, for example, to respond to a police investigation, subpoena or Court Order.

 - The date and time the request was received.

 - Your Internet Protocol (IP) address or the proxy address of your Internet Service Provider (e.g. AOL, CompuServe, and so on).